-Goldstein is co-director of JD/PhD program in Law and Psychology, and an associate professor in the Department of Psychology in the College of Arts and Sciences.
+Goldstein is a professor of psychology in the Department of Psychology in the College of Arts & Sciences and head of the Juvenile Justice Research and Reform Lab.

 After spending nearly two decades working to transform juvenile justice in America, Naomi Goldstein understands that changing people’s minds about crime and punishment — especially crime and punishment for at-risk youth — is no easy task.